-However, this new challenging environment means that negotiation has become an inevitable and key part of the buying and selling conversation.
+This increasingly challenging environment is making negotiation an increasingly common part of the sales process.
 Businesses are under huge pressure and any spend is being scrutinised at a more senior level.
 This is making buying decisions very risky for clients so many are looking to minimise that risk by negotiating harder than ever before.

 At the same time, many sales people are being asked to sell new products at the right price.
 This compounds the need for effective negotiation.
 Many salespeople view the negotiation from their own perspective which often drives the wrong negotiation choices.
 Too often, negotiation can quickly become confrontational and end with sales people lowering their price to appease the client or digging their heels in and going into a deadlock situation.